kembosean7/Code-Crunch-Marathon/SQL/README.md

 The Fiftyville authorities have provided a SQLite database, `fiftyville.db`, containing records from the town around the time of the theft.
 You will need to query the database using **SQL SELECT queries** to find the data necessary to solve the case.

 Using only the information within the database, your task is to uncover:
 1. The identity of the thief.
+Bruce
-2. The city to which the thief escaped.
+2. The city to which the thief escaped .
 3. The accomplice who helped them leave the town.
+New Y